Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         - by balance {page #} - order by town with the highest nation bank balance.
         - by townblocks {page #} - order towns by how many townblocks they have claimed.
         - by online {page #} - order by how many players are online at that moment.
-        - by open {page #} - lists only open towns, in order of most residents to least residents.
+        - by open {page #} - lists open towns first, in order of most residents to least residents.
+        - by public {page #} - lists public towns first, in order of most residents to least residents.
+        - by ruined {page #} - lists ruined towns first, in order of most residents to least residents.
+        - by bankrupt {page #} - lists bankrupt towns first, in order of most residents to least residents.
     -   online - Shows players in your town which are online.
     -   plots {townname} - Shows a helpful list of plots and their types/revenue which are owned by the town.
     -   new {townname} - Creates a new town.